Ayushbunkar/AlchoZero2.0/DEPLOYMENT_CHECKLIST.md

-# 🚀 AlchoZero Deployment Checklist
+# 🚀 AlcoZero Deployment Checklist

-Use this checklist to ensure successful deployment of your AlchoZero system.
+Use this checklist to ensure successful deployment of your AlcoZero system.

 ## 📋 Pre-Deployment